scottstanie/scottstanie.github.io/_posts/articles/2019-03-20-shift-differential-operator-dynimcal.md

 So the stable region for this system is **within the unit circle**.

 How do these connect?
-Well, sometimes the justification is just to solve each of these differential equations and see what they look like:
+Usually the justification is just to solve each of these differential equations and see what comes out:
-The continuous time solution looks like \$k e^{At}\$, so any real part above zero makes this go to infinity as \$t \rightarrow \infty \$.
+The continuous time solution looks like \$k e^{At}\$, so any real part of \$A\$ above zero makes this go to infinity as \$t \rightarrow \infty \$.
 Likewise, you solve the discrete version by repeatedly multiplying the starting
 \$x[0]\$ by \$A\$ until you get something like \$x[n] = A^n x[0] \$.